Unknotted Reeb orbits and nicely embedded holomorphic curves: Introduction

 The prototype for Theorems~\ref{thm:main} and~\ref{thm:nonprime} is a 20-year-old result of Hofer-Wysocki-Zehnder \cite{HWZ:unknotted}, which amounts to the case $(M,\xi) = (S^3,\xi\std)$ of Theorem~\ref{thm:main}.
 The result in \cite{HWZ:unknotted} was in some sense far ahead of its time, as it required ideas from both the compactness theory \cite{SFTcompactness} and the intersection theory \cite{Siefring:intersection} of punctured holomorphic curves, but it appeared several years before either of those theories were developed in earnest.
 In the mean time the available techniques have improved, and our proofs will make use of those improvements.

 A weaker version of Theorem~\ref{thm:main} can be shown to hold in all dimensions, namely:

 \begin{thm} If $(M,\xi)$ is a closed $(2n-1)$-dimensional contact manifold admitting a Liouville cobordism to a standard contact sphere $(S^{2n-1},\xi\std)$, then every contact form for $(M,\xi)$ admits a contractible closed Reeb orbit. \end{thm} This result can largely be attributed to Hofer, as most of the ideas needed for its proof are present in \cite{Hofer:weinstein}.
-We will sketch a proof in \S\ref{sec:proof} which is similar in spirit to one that has previously appeared in the work of Geiges and Zehmisch \cite{GeigesZehmisch:cobordisms}*{Corollary~3.3} (see also \cites{GeigesZehmisch:4ball,GeigesZehmisch:4ballErratum}); an alternative proof via symplectic homology was recently announced by Albers, Cieliebak and Oancea (cf.~\cite{CieliebakOancea:EilenbergSteenrod}).
+We will sketch a proof in \S\ref{sec:proof} which is similar in spirit to one that has previously appeared in the work of Geiges and Zehmisch \cite{GeigesZehmisch:cobordisms}*{Corollary~3.3} (see also \cites{GeigesZehmisch:4ball,GeigesZehmisch:4ballErratum}); there is also an alternative proof via symplectic homology by Albers, Cieliebak and Oancea (see the appendix of~\cite{CieliebakOancea:EilenbergSteenrod}).
 Analogous results that may be viewed as higher-dimensional versions of Theorem~\ref{thm:nonprime} have appeared in \cites{AlbersHofer,NiederkruegerRechtman,GeigesZehmisch:connSum,GhigginiNiederkruegerWendl:subcritical}.
 The conclusions of our main results however are stronger and uniquely low dimensional: for instance in \S\ref{sec:application} below, we will see examples of contact $3$-manifolds that always admit contractible but not necessarily unknotted Reeb orbits.
 Theorem~\ref{thm:main} thus gives a new means of proving that these examples cannot be exactly cobordant to the standard $3$-sphere.

 We are aware of three general classes of contact $3$-manifolds that satisfy the hypothesis of Theorem~\ref{thm:main}.

 \begin{exmp} If $\xi$ is overtwisted, then a theorem of Etnyre and Honda \cite{EtnyreHonda:cobordisms} provides Stein cobordisms from $(M,\xi)$ to any other contact $3$-manifold, so in particular to~$(S^3,\xi\std)$.
 Of course, in this case Theorem~\ref{thm:nonprime} also applies and gives a slightly stronger result. \end{exmp}